Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/cross-tracker-search.rst

 Once the details opened, you can directly click on the query itself or on the “Edit” to edit it.

+Please do note that a query is made of the TQL query itself as well as:

+    - a mandatory title
+    - an optional description
+    - an option to :ref:`set it as the default query for the widget<xts_widget_default_query>`

 Query suggestions
 +++++++++++++++++